 An example of elementary school is a local public educational institute where you can sign your child up for kindergarten.

-a school of the first six grades (sometimes, first eight grades), where basic subjects are taught
+A school of the first six grades (sometimes, the first five or eight grades), where basic subjects are taught.

 (education) A school for children, typically older than toddlers and younger than adolescents.
 In the U.S., elementary schools cover grades 1 through 5, and the ages of the children are usually 6-11 years.
 At a minimum, elementary schools will teach basic reading, writing, arithmetic, and history.

 The first four to eight years of a child's formal education.